 Mary Kate Powers

 Mary Kate Powers has a passion for people and for making a difference.
-This dedication has been carried from her involvement in the Dallas community into her career as Director of Operations for Brass Tacks Collective.
+This dedication has been carried from her involvement in the community into her career.
 Mary Kate made the move to Dallas to enter the marketing world in May 2015, one week after graduating from the University of Arkansas.
+After getting married to a UT Law student, Mary Kate made the move to Austin and continues her membership and leadership with Great Girls Network remotely.
 From account and project-managing, to creating and executing strategy, to relationship-building and more, Mary Kate has experience with several facets of marketing.
-With this expertise, she has contributed to tremendous improvements in the online presence and overall branding of companies of various sizes and industries.
+With her expertise, she has contributed to tremendous improvements in the online presence and overall branding of companies of various sizes and industries.
+In Austin, Mary Kate is taking her skill set to the next level to work in business development for a recruiting agency specializing in marketing and advertising placements.
+Mary Kate looks forward to trying new things (and a new career!) and continuing to be a part of the amazing GGN community from Austin.

 Most recently served as Executive Director of the Samaritan Inn of McKinney, the only homeless shelter in Collin County, which she turned into a transformation center enabling residents to complete a program and re-enter the workforce and build productive lives.
 After retiring from that position, she has continued her volunteer work and currently works with SparkTankdfw.com offering a competition empowering social entrepreneurs to change the world.